vivaan-jain-20/Mobile-Robot/README.md

 * **[Project Animation](Animation.mkv):** A video demonstration of the robot in action.

 ---
-*Developed by Vivaan Jain, Akshat Singh, and Ajay Pratap Singh Lodha.*
+*Developed by Vivaan Jain and Akshat Singh.*